 Taking your site live requires publishing your site, setting up your domain, and setting up your domain through your domain host.
+You can achieve this by setting up your DNS records to point to your newly purchased website.

 Publish a Site